- Not a substitute for professional veterinary help.

 - Never leave your dog in a parked car.
 Temperatures can skyrocket and become fatal in as little as 30 minutes.

-- Move outside dogs, inside.
+- Move outside dogs, into an air conditioned house.

 - Make sure your dog has access to plenty of shade and water if outside.